Scroll to content

 Attendance

-All schools in Leeds have their own attendance policies and are responsible for keeping accurate records of pupil attendance.
-They will contact parents directly if they have any concerns about a child’s attendance.
-Leeds City Council offers a range of services to support families who encounter difficulties in ensuring their children attend school regularly.
+All schools in Leeds have their own policies and are responsible for keeping accurate records of pupil attendance.
+We will contact parents and carers directly if we have any concerns about their child’s attendance.
+School can draw upon a range of services to support families who encounter difficulties in ensuring their children attend school regularly.

-School starts at 8.40am for Reception, Years 4-6 and at 8.45am for Nursery and Years 1-3.
+School starts at 8.40am for 3YO Nursery, Reception to Y6 and at 8.45am for 2YO Nursery.
 Any children arriving after this time, will be late.
-Arriving in to a lesson that has already started, can be difficult for children and should only be for exceptional reasons.
-Being late on a regular basis will not help prepare your child for work.
-Reducing the number of children who are late, regularly, is a focus for Mrs Price.
+Arriving into a lesson late, can be difficult for children.
+Being late on a regular basis adds up to a loss of learning time.

-Our Attendance Lead is Mrs Jo Price and can be contacted on jo.price@allertonceprimary.com should you have any queries regarding our policy.
-Mrs Price works until 1.30pm each day.
+Our Attendance Lead is Mrs Jo Price and can be contacted on jo.price@allertonceprimary.com should you have any questions or queries regarding our policy.

 When to keep your child off school